Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 <a name="control"></a>
 ## Control playback

-To start, pause, and stop the playback:
+To start, pause, and stop the playback, follow the steps below:

-- To start synthesizing the text added in the queue and play the resulting sound data in sequence, use the `tts_play()` function.
+- To start synthesizing the text added in the queue and play the resulting sound data in sequence, use the `tts_play()` function

   The state is changed to `TTS_STATE_PLAYING`, and the playback continues until you call the `tts_stop()` or the `tts_pause()` function.